Leviticus 6:1–8:36; Jeremiah 7:21–8:3; 9:22–9:23; 1 Corinthians 15:1–58

 However, more important than how Yeshua was buried is that He rose from the dead and gained victory over death.
 Hallelujah!

-Both spiritual and physical death has been defeated through Yeshua’s victory, as Saul of Tarsus (Paul) said:
+Both spiritual and physical death has been defeated through Yeshua’s victory, as Rabbi Saul of Tarsus (Paul) said:

 “But Messiah has indeed been raised from the dead, the firstfruits [bikkurim] of those who have fallen asleep.
-For since death came through a man [Adam], the resurrection of the dead also comes through a man.
+For since death came through a man [Adam], the resurrection of the dead comes also through a man.
 For as in Adam all die, so in Messiah all will be made alive.”
 (1 Corinthians 15:20–22)

 This is the Good News that we want to share with all Jewish people so that they can be sure of their place in the olam habah (the world to come).